 EC Collins currently offers the bold white & black 1966-67 Park version -- as featured on the new line of Park amplifiers, produced since 2014.

 Also offered, is a lower contrast Marshall "white" variation, which more closely resembles the look of the earlier Vynair cloth, used from 1962-65.

-And finally, the very rare "Blue-Pinstripe" used on Selmer amplifiers for a short period of time, in the mid-60s.
-This blue cloth looks amazing in any custom color application.
+And finally, the very rare "Blue-Pinstripe" used on Selmer amplifiers and the "Green-Pinstripe" used on Domino (Vox) amplifiers for a short period of time, in the mid-60s.
+The Blue and Green cloth looks amazing in any custom color application.